silvia-odwyer/beginner-rust-examples/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)
 ![Powered by Rust](https://img.shields.io/badge/powered%20by-rust-red.svg)

+This repository collects beginner Rust programs, which showcase certain concepts that beginners might be unfamiliar with when learning Rust initially.

 I've been learning the basic syntax of Rust lately, and to help solidify my learning, I coded basic programs, and have categorised them accordingly.